department-of-veterans-affairs/next-build/READMEs/paragraph.md

       .
 ```

 This is because `field_answer` _can_ hold a `wysiwyg` paragraph.
 As we saw above, though, it can _also_ hold other types of paragraphs.
-As such, we could quicky test, that any content type could be passed into that answers array and render the expected output.
+As such, we could quickly test that any content type could be passed into that answers array and render the expected output.